CulturesSupports/CulturesSupports/README.md

       - you should sleep more often

+      - we dont come into your
+        life as the special skilled cross border diplomat

 - crime on exhanges is done sense early days
   - you dont need workout the big scam